sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Understanding MSBuild.md

 > [!NOTE]
 > [Well-Known Item Metadata](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-well-known-item-metadata?view=vs-2022)

+> [!NOTE]
+> If a item does not represent a file, the most of intrinsic metadata would be empty.

 ## Expression Syntax

 Expression syntax in msbuild has some flavor of Command Prompt and PowerShell.